Services and Fees

 Questions and Concerns about End of Life care for Animals

-In the human hospice experience, families are well-supported and empowered to provide loving care to their loved one.
-As a consequence, they enjoy enhanced coping along the journey and then subsequent healing from their loss.
-Many of us want the same care for our furry, feathered and scaled family as we saw benefit for their human loved ones, and so we turn to animal hospice.
+In human hospice care, families receive support and empowerment to provide loving care, which enhances their coping skills and subsequent healing.
+Many of us desire the same compassionate care for our furry, feathered, and scaled family members, so we turn to animal hospice and palliative care.

 A hospice or palliative care approach is commonly chosen in animals with: